 In Wave, collaborator permissions are tied to Wave Pro, and the structure is not especially granular.
 That matters because small finance teams often want more than simple shared access.
 They want one person to enter bills, another to review vendor details, and someone else to approve payment timing.
 Wave Pro gives some improvement in visibility and role separation, but it does not create the kind of highly customizable permission model that supports layered AP control.

-This is usually what people mean when they ask whether Wave supports bill approvals.
-Some collaborator controls are not the same as a true approval workflow.
+Whether Wave supports bill approvals depends on what you mean by approval.
+Collaborator controls are not the same as a true approval workflow.
 A real bill approval process usually means a bill can move through defined checkpoints before payment, with clear accountability over who reviewed it, who approved it, and whether exceptions were flagged.
 In Wave, the control is lighter.
 Teams can share work more easily than they can in a purely owner-only setup, but they should not assume that means they now have formal bill approvals in place.

 Operationally, this shows up in common day-to-day scenarios.
 A staff member may be able to enter vendor bills, but the business still needs an external process to confirm the amount, coding, due date, or payment authorization.
 If two people touch payables, the team may gain convenience, yet still rely on email, chat, or verbal signoff to decide what actually gets paid.
 That can be workable for a low-volume business, but it is different from having approvals built into the AP workflow itself.